-1. Generally, open areas of countryside - agricultural land, meadows, woodland and other greenfield land (except for residential land) - have been excluded;

-- 2. Planning permissions that already exist for residential or employment development on the fringes of the settlement are included; - 3.
-Isolated or sporadic development that is detached from the main built-up area is excluded.
+- Generally, open areas of countryside-agricultural land, meadows, woodland and other greenfield land (except for residential land) have been excluded; - Planning permissions that already exist for residential or employment development on the fringes of the settlement are included; - Isolated or sporadic development that is detached from the main built-up area is excluded.

-The revised Limits to Development are tightly drawn around the built-up area of the Kibworth villages in recognition of the amount of development that has taken place in the Plan area over recent years and the recommendation contained in the Harborough District Council New Local Plan Options Consultation Paper (September 2015) updated in October 2016 which proposed additional housing requirement over the plan period.
+The Limits to Development are tightly drawn around the built-up area of the Kibworth villages in recognition of the amount of development that has taken place in the Plan area over recent years and therecommendation contained in the Harborough Local Plan which confirms that there is no housing requirement over the Plan period.